GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # HTML_CSS_JS_Flask
+Notes about three.js viewers included in this project:
+- all of these viewers should be considered obsolete and are here for historical purposes
-Note about three.js viewers included in this project: all of the viewers plus new ones should be fully functional on the main [webpage](https://githubdragonfly.github.io) and any future updates and additions will be maintained there.
+- all of these viewers, plus new ones, should be fully functional on the main [webpage](https://githubdragonfly.github.io)
+- any future updates and additions will be maintained on the main webpage

 Generally intended for educational purposes.